corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 (without quotes, PostgresSQL would treat *AliceCorp* as the value *alicecorp*).
 This behaviour differs from Corda Open Source Edition where the value is not wrapped in double quotes.

-Place the PostgreSQL JDBC Driver *42.2.9* version *JDBC 4.2* in the node directory `drivers` described in [Common Configuration Steps](#3-corda-node-configuration).
+Place the PostgreSQL JDBC Driver *42.2.9* version *JDBC 4.2* in the node directory `drivers` described in [Step 3: Configuring the Corda node](#step-3-configuring-the-corda-node).

-## 4. Database configuration
+## Step 4: Configure the database

-Additional vendor specific database configuration.
+Perform additional vendor-specific database configuration.

 ### SQL Server